jack-and-rozz/babaRL/README.md

 (Part of the codes in this repository can be still incomplete.)

 ## Overview
-This is a repository to train Baba-Is-You agents by RL and to visualize them on https://github.com/utilForever/baba-is-auto.
+This is a repository for training Baba-Is-You agents by RL, for visualizing the agents, and for debugging the simulator.

+The simulator can be downloaded from https://github.com/jack-and-rozz/baba-is-auto that is forked from https://github.com/utilForever/baba-is-auto.

 ## Requirements